Explainer

 Access The Hardware Dashboard

-- Log in to the Fiesta Software (iOS) with the booth powered on and the iOS device connected
+- Log in to the Fiesta iOS App

-- Tap the Account icon in the upper-right corner
+- Select the Account icon in the upper-right corner

 What To Know